Clicars: History

 Clicars was founded by Pablo Fernández and Carlos Rivera in 2016.
 The company was the first ecommerce platform dedicated to selling used cars in Spain.
 The company raised a €1 million seed round and generated more than €5 million in revenue in its first year.

 In 2018, Clicars relocated its headquarters to Villaverde, Madrid, where it established a 40,000-square-metre site that became the largest car reconditioning plant in Europe.
 In 2025, the company opened a second reconditioning facility in Valencia, expanding its annual capacity to 30,000 vehicles.

 Following an initial strategic alliance with Aramisauto.com in 2017, Clicars was acquired in 2021 by the Aramis Group.
 At the time of the acquisition, José Carlos del Valle was appointed chief executive officer of Clicars in Spain.

 From 2023, the company began to expand nationally with the opening of physical sales points in Zaragoza, Valencia, Alicante, Córdoba and Málaga, in addition to its base in Madrid.
 In 2024, Clicars launched its first “Clicars Point” in Alicante, an experiential retail format that combines online sales with personalised consulting and interactive showrooms.

 In 2025, Clicars introduced a new brand identity.
 The company promoted reconditioned cars as a “third category” of vehicle, positioned between new and used cars.
+In December, Aramis Group appointed Alejandro Garcia Mella as the CEO of Clicars.